This broad topic is one of our major areas of investigation. We are examining a number of issues and questions in this area.

 Second, we perform empirical studies to examine these predictions, as well as related issues.
 Our studies use a variety of techniques, including various behavioral methods (e.g., the examination of frequency effects), event-related potentials (ERPs), and functional neuroimaging (fMRI).
 We investigate the learning, processing, representation, and retention of language, in various experimental linguistic paradigms, including with natural languages, mini-languages, artificial languages, and artificial grammars.
 Within natural languages we work mainly with English, but also examine other languages (e.g., Spanish).
 One recent and exciting line of research has examined the neurocognitive effects (using behavioral and ERP measures) of explicit (classroom-like) versus implicit (immersion-like) training on the neurocognition of syntax, using an artificial language (Morgan-Short et al., JoCN, 2012).
 We found that only implicit training led to fully native-like patterns of brain processing.
 In a follow-up study we tested the learners 5 months later, and found that their brain patterns became more native-like for syntactic processing, and that this held for both the explicitly and implicitly trained groups, though again only the implicit group showed full native-like brain processing (Morgan-Short et al., PLoS ONE, 2012).
 We hypothesize that this increase in native-like brain processing over time was due to consolidation of syntactic knowledge, possibly in procedural memory.
 Another recent study found that university language learners of Spanish with classroom and immersion experience were able to attain native-like processing of syntax (Bowden et al., 2013).
 In another study we examined the effects of multiple factors, including sex (male vs. female), age of arrival, and length of residence on the computation (storage vs. composition) of inflected forms (Babcock et al., 2012).
 And in a recent fMRI study we investigated the learning and generalization of affixal morphology in an artificial language paradigm (Nevat et al., 2017).
 We also perform both behavioral and neuroanatomical meta-analyses of second language learning.

 Third, we are examining the neurocognitive effects of bilingualism.
 In two behavioral studies, one with Ingrid Finger in Brazil, and the other with Albert Costa in Barcelona, we are testing whether early bilinguals have behavioral advantages over monolinguals at various tasks probing aspects of language learning, memory, and other cognitive functions.
-And in an ERP study, Grey et al. (submitted) found that even in the absence of bilingual/monolingual differences in behavioral measures of grammar learning, bilinguals appear to show more native-like brain processing.
+And in an ERP study, Grey et al. (2017, online) found that bilinguals appear to show more native-like brain processing in learning an additional language.

 Ullman, M.T. and Lovelett, J.T.
-(2016, online).
+(2018).
 Implications of the declarative/procedural model for improving second language learning: The role of memory enhancement techniques.
 Second Language Research.
+34(1), 39-65.

 Ullman, M.T.
 (2015).
 The declarative/procedural model: A neurobiologically motivated theory of first and second language.
 In B. VanPatten & J. Williams (Eds.), Theories in second language acquisition: An introduction (2nd ed.).
 New York: Routledge. pp. 135-158.